leenathomas01/Research-index/README.md

 ### 🟢 Embodied Agent Governance

-This is a substrate-independent governance pattern for agents operating in imperfect environments.
+A substrate-independent governance pattern for agents operating in imperfect environments.

-The core idea: separate the agent's reasoning capability from its skepticism, caution, and operational boundaries.
-Store failure knowledge in external reference libraries rather than learned beliefs.
+The architecture separates an agent’s reasoning capability from its skepticism, caution, and operational boundaries.
+Instead of teaching the model to “be careful,” failure knowledge is stored in external reference libraries that the agent consults when needed.
-The agent queries caution; it does not become cautious.

-The repo includes:
+Includes:
 - Five-layer governance architecture
 - Design rationale and maintenance protocols
-- Validation cases across failure modes
+- Validation cases across common embodied failure modes

 ---

 ## III.
 Multi-Agent & Interaction Methodology